-Like James, Baars focuses on perception: "perception is surely the premier domain of conscious experience.
+Similar to James, Baars asserts: "perception is surely the premier domain of conscious experience.
 Nothing else can come close to it in richness of experience and accessibility."
 (P. 54.)
-Conscious perceptions are different from imaginal experiences.
+Perceptions are different from "imaginal" experiences that are easily disregarded.
 "In this book we will use the word 'imaginal' to mean internally generated quasi-perceptual experiences, including visual and auditory images, inner speech, bodily feelings and the like."
 (P. 14.)

-In contrast to perceptions, Baars relegates bodily feelings and muscular movements to "action."
 Like James who insisted that "there is no proof that the same bodily sensation is ever got by us twice," Baars teaches that "Studies of mental imagery typically look for internal consistency."
 (17.)
 "Wiggling a finger seems simple enough, but its details are not conscious the way perceptual events are, such as the sight of a pencil or the sound of a spoken word."
 (Pp. 63-64.)
 Like James, Baars derogates muscular movements, but without recognition of their importance, as provided by James.
 "A rough comparison of major input, output, and intermediate systems suggests that consciousness is closely allied with the input side of the nervous system. ...the outcome of perception is a very rich domain of information to which we seem to have exquisitely detailed conscious access.
 By comparison, imagery seems less richly conscious, as are inner speech, bodily feelings and the like.
 Action control seems even less conscious...
 The conscious components of action and imagery resemble conscious perception."
 (P. 21.)